Free Trial Offers Usually Have Strings Attached

 - Read Your Bank Statements.
 Promoters of membership clubs—such as travel clubs, buying clubs, etc.—often use free trial offers to lure in consumers, as do companies that offer credit protection coverage and other services.
 These companies often charge consumers’ credit cards a relatively low monthly fee—usually less than $20—so that the amount will fly under the consumer’s radar and avoid detection.
 Many consumers discover that they have been tricked by a free trial offer when they detect unknown charges on their bank statement.
 Carefully read your bank statement each month to look for charges for unauthorized or unwanted services.

-- If You Are Billed For Unwanted Services.
+- If You Are Billed for Unwanted Services.
 If you find a charge on your bank or credit card account for an unwanted or unauthorized service, you should immediately report it to your financial institution.
-Your financial institution should undertake an investigation and may agree to reverse the charges, clearing your account on the unauthorized or unwanted charge.
+Your financial institution should undertake an investigation and may agree to reverse the charges, clearing your account of the unauthorized or unwanted charge.
 You should also immediately dispute the charge with the membership club or other company that posted the charge to your account.

 If you have questions or are in need of assistance, please contact the Minnesota Attorney General’s Office as follows: